b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 - Keep a close eye on user reviews.
 Engaging with users via contact form or app store reviews helped to spot bugs, deliver features or improvements users really cared about.
 And helped me to keep my motivation on a high level over many years.
+- I can recommend every programming beginner to start with game development.
+Also for programming lectures at university.
+It makes topic much more exciting.
+In my Bachelors, about 50% of the students didn't make it till the 3rd semester.
+While this was on one side due to quite challenging math exams, it was on the other side because many of them gave up with learning to code.
+Many of them could not really relate to boring terminal applications which ask for your age, or writing data strcutres such as lists or sets.
+I'm pretty sure most of them would not have given up in case we would have started to write simple 2D games within the first two semesters.
+And from the topic we learned, they should have been able to do so.
+- At least in my point of view, one important skill I learned on this journey is to look at a product from both a technical but stil relatively neutral or unbiased user perspective.
+I was in direct conversation with customers over many years, and basically acted in all roles such as Product Manager, Customer Success, Software Engineer and Tester.
+This skill is something I found very useful in my professional career.
+At least I have the feeling that I have a much better sense of good UX, product consistency and spotting bugs compared to the average Software Engineer.

 ### The bad